Gamepad (Controller, Joystick)

 }

-// if it's the one we previously associated with the player,
+// if it's the one we previously used for the player, remove it:

 if let Some(MyGamepad(old_id)) = my_gamepad.as_deref() {